 Another nice property of cryptographically hashing state is that it creates a system of reliable dependencies.
 I can build software that uses your library and reference a specific state in your software.
 That way if you change your code in a way that breaks my code, I don't have to use your new version but can continue to use the version that I reference.
 This same property of knowing exactly what the state of a system (as well as all the ways that state can update) makes it possible to have the necessary assurances that allow for digital scarcity within an application.
 If I say there is only one of some thing within a state machine and you know that there is no way for that state machine to create more than one, you can rely on there always being only one.

-You might have guessed by now that what I'm really talking about are Blockchains.
+You might have guessed by now that what I'm really talking about are blockchains.
 These are deterministic state machines which have very specific rules about how state is updated.
-They checkpoint state with cryptographic hashes and use asymmetric cryptography to handle access control.
+Blockchains checkpoint state with cryptographic hashes and use asymmetric cryptography to handle access control.
 There are different ways that different Blockchains decide who can make a checkpoint of state.
 These entities can be called Validators.
-Some of them are chosen by an electricity intensive game called proof-of-work in tandem with something called the longest chain rule or Nakamoto Consensus on Blockchains like Bitcoin or Ethereum 1.0.
+Some of them are chosen by an electricity-intensive game called proof-of-work in tandem with something called the longest chain rule or Nakamoto Consensus on blockchains like Bitcoin or Ethereum.

 The state machine we are building will use an implementation of proof-of-stake called Tendermint, which is energy efficient and can consist of one or many validators, either trusted or byzantine.
 When building a system that handles real scarcity, the integrity of that system becomes very important.
 One way to ensure that integrity is by sharing the responsibility of maintaining it with a large group of independently motivated participants as validators.

 So, now that we know a little more about why we might build an app like this, let's dive into the game itself.